JpTanaka/Brotato-vision/README.md

 ## Data annotation

 The data for this project was gathered using the source code of the game to generate the annotated data while the game was played.
-Due to copyright, we can only share the part of the code we used to do this, it is disponible in [main.gd](https://github.com/JpTanaka/Brotato-vision/blob/main/utils/main.gd) and the [add_id_field.sh](https://github.com/JpTanaka/Brotato-vision/blob/main/utils/add_id_field.sh) script to assign the ids and labels for each entity in the game.
+Due to copyright, we can only share the part of the code we used to do this, it is available in [main.gd](https://github.com/JpTanaka/Brotato-vision/blob/main/utils/main.gd) and the [add_id_field.sh](https://github.com/JpTanaka/Brotato-vision/blob/main/utils/add_id_field.sh) script to assign IDs and labels to each entity in the game..

 To obtain the source code of the game, you can find it [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2931079751).